Flugblogg

 • 3 minute read

-The summer of 2018 in Reykjavik was officially named as the coldest one for the past century.
+The summer of 2018 in Reykjavik was officially named the coldest one for the past century.
 Gloomy weather became another bad factor for Icelandic tourism, together with strengthening krona and uprising costs.
-Altogether they prevent the industry to show better statistic compare to previous year.
+Altogether they prevent the industry to show better statistics compare to the previous year.
 Concerns about the destiny of low-cost tours were shouted before the high season.
 Flugblogger, however, has tried to learn how the most luxury segment was affected, considering that usually, they are less responsive to external factors.
-Three biggest helicopter operators in Reykjavik was asked, and from two of them, the answers were received.
+The three biggest helicopter operators in Reykjavik were asked, and from two of them, the answers were received.

 The cold spot somewhere in North Atlantic officially spoiled the summer in Iceland this year.
 The sun had appeared only for 70,6 hours in June and the temperature was not higher than 13°C, the Icelandic Meteorological Office said.
-Sounds like not a big deal for locals, but, according to helicopter tours operators, such cold weather had the devastating effect on their business.
+Sounds like not a big deal for locals, but, according to helicopter tour operators, such cold weather had a devastating effect on their business.

 "Reykjavik helicopters" EC120 Colibri (reg.OY-HIP) // Source: reykjavikhelicopters.com